Cross-country cycling: Racing

 A cross-country mountain biking race.

 Cross-country racing emphasizes endurance above technical prowess, and races vary from 30 minutes to 24 hours in length.
 More recently a new category has emerged called Marathon Cross Country or "Marathon Distance".
 Generally, the marathon distance bike races are over 50 miles.
 Anything under 50 miles is still called cross country.
 Additionally, many mountain bike races are divided up into stages so as to span several days.
 Races can be either point-to-point or lap-based.
 Short-track cross-country consists of many very short laps so as to be spectator-friendly.

 Unlike downhill races, which are conducted in a time trial format, cross-country races traditionally feature a mass start or interval start, where riders are released in several large groups divided by age and/or ability.
 Races with very large fields that do not wish to stagger starts will sometimes employ a Le Mans start where racers begin by running to their bikes.

 Start line for the under 23 men's cross-country race at the 2009 UCI World Championships.

 Globally, XC racing is governed by the Union Cycliste Internationale.
-In the United States, it is under the purview of USACMTB, a division of USA Cycling.
+In the United States, it is under the purview of USA Cycling.
 In the United Kingdom, British Cycling is the governing body.